Chart Color Schemes

 Aintree is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Aintree's population is culturally diverse, with 54.3% born overseas and 67.9% speaking a language other than English at home.
-Christianity is the predominant religion in Aintree, accounting for 36.0%.
-The 'Other' category comprises 22.6%, significantly higher than Greater Melbourne's average of 5.6%.
+Aintree, one of the most culturally diverse areas in the country, has a population where 54.3% were born overseas and 67.9% speak a language other than English at home.
+Christianity is the main religion in Aintree, with 36.0% of people identifying as such.
+Notably, the 'Other' category comprises 22.6% of the population, significantly higher than the Greater Melbourne average of 5.6%.

 Frequently Asked Questions - Diversity